01 of 18

 08 of 18

-Chalkboard walls are everywhere right now, and with good reason.
+Chalkboard walls are everywhere, and with good reason.
 This budget-friendly trend is as popular with teenagers as it is with toddlers, giving it serious staying power.

 This adorable chalkboard wall featured on Collective features picture frames and decorative stars hand drawn using a semi-permanent chalk marker.
 The rest of the décor is up to this lucky little lady.

-Wondering what else you can do with a can of chalk paint?
-You'll love these 12 Creative Chalk Paint Ideas for Kids.Continue to 9 of 18 below.
+There is so much you can do with just a can of chalk paint.Continue to 9 of 18 below.

 09 of 18

 Want a beautiful accent wall for less?
 Pick up a Sharpie!
 With colors galore and finishes ranging from neon to metallic, this office staple is the new decorators tool of choice.